 Aanagan barse mehuda

-(The rain falls in our balconies)
+(The rain falls on our balconies)

-Hiwde thandak hoye
+Hiwde thandak hoye”

 (The heart feels relieved)